jakearchibald/jakearchibald.com/static-build/posts/2021/01/function-callback-risks/index.md

 el.addEventListener(name, callback, { signal });
 ```

+And that's it!
 Watch out for functions being used as callbacks, and objects being used as options, unless they were designed for those purposes.
 Unfortunately it [isn't something TypeScript warns about](https://www.typescriptlang.org/play?ts=4.2.0-beta#code/PTAEEFQBwJwewLYEsDOBTUAzONQBcALDAOzQA88sYBDBNALgCgBjOYlS0igMRrtAC8oABQBKQQD5QpAO6gACvGTphMNAEcArmg7hiSBNTxI2vWmlEBuIA), and I'm not aware of a linting rule that catches it.